Get

 There is so much control with homemade diets.
 You know exactly what your dog is putting in its mouth without having to worry about ingredients that you can’t pronounce.
 And regardless of what a bag says, you know just how much protein they have in their dish, too.

-One crucial aspect of homemade diets is that you must check with your veterinarian.
+One crucial aspect of homemade diets is that you must check with a veterinarian.
 If you miss even one key component, you can throw off balance in the recipe, meaning your dog isn’t getting the correct nutrients.

 Incorrect measurements can lead to malnutrition or overnutrition.